Data Controller – Somerset NHS Foundation Trust

 Your right to withdraw consent for us to share your personal information

-You have the right to refuse / withdraw consent to information sharing at any time.
+You have the right to make a request to refuse / withdraw consent to information sharing at any time.
 The possible consequences will be fully explained to you and could include delays in receiving care.

 Under the Data Protection law a person may request access to information (with some exemptions) that is held about them by an organisation.
 This is known as the Right of Subject Access.
-If you require access to your health records you must make a written request to Medico-Legal Department at Somerset NHS Foundation Trust depending on where you were seen:
+If you require access to your health records you must make a written request or verbal request to:

 Data Access and Disclosure Office